 Should you form an LLC?

 An LLC won’t help you for tax purposes.
 There are no tax savings, and you don’t need an LLC to take your business deductions.
-An LLC also might not give you much liability protection, either.

 What is the business code for a travel nurse?